afrah1510/labour-management-project/README.md

 # Labour Management System

-A web-based application to efficiently manage labor, attendance, tasks, and payments.
+A web-based application to efficiently manage labour, attendance, tasks, and payments.
 Ideal for small and medium-sized organizations to simplify workforce management.

 ---